Marat20/Marat20/README.md

 - 🔭 I’m looking for a job as a frontend developer.
 - 🌱 Exploring Technical Content Writing.
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time read tech articles and do pet-projects.

 ---